Thursday June 06, 2013

 Whoever fired that shot nearly hit Miss Lane.
 Obviously none of you can be trusted with guns.
 So I’m going to take them away from you.

 Which he does.
 He beats up a bunch of Texans and takes the guns from their cold, not-so-dead hands.
-How delicious is that?
-From the perspective of 21st-century political debates, in which the Second Amendment is viewed as sacrosanct, and nutjobs everywhere are worried that Pres.
+How great is that?
+From the perspective of 21st-century political debates, in which nutjobs everywhere worry that Pres.
 Obama is “coming for their guns,” this is a laugh-out-loud moment.
 What used to be entertainment is now a nightmare scenario for the paranoid.
 Who knows?
 Maybe Superman put the fear in them in the first place.

 Defender of truth, justice and sensible gun control laws.